hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Impacts to Services Team

-* The app will need to specify how many shares are assigned to each node when it sets a new consensus roster.
+* TSS-Roster Proposal
+  * Services will adopt the new address book / roster life-cycle
+  * If the persistent EC Key for nodes is integrated at this stage,
+    * The HAPI transactions for add/update of consensus node in the address book must support a required EC public key.
+* TSS-Ledger-Id Proposal
+  * The timing of submitting the candidate roster may need to be adjusted to allow enough time for the candidate roster to have enough key material generated.
+  * Services will need to know / detect when the candidate roster fails to be adopted due to not having enough key material generated.
+* TSS-Block-Signing Proposal
   * Services will need to invoke the new ledger signing API to sign a block.
       * This API is asynchronous and will return a future that returns the ledger signature when it is ready.
-* The HAPI transactions for add/update of consensus node in the address book must support a required EC public key.

 Impacts to DevOps Team

 * Each consensus node will need a new private long term EC key in addition to the existing RSA key.
       * EC Key generation will have to happen before a node can join the network.
 * A new node added to an existing network will need to be given a state from an existing node after the network has adopted the consensus roster containing the new node.

 Implications Of Completion

 * The consensus nodes will be able to create ledger signatures for use in block proofs.
+* TSS-Block-Signing becomes unblocked for development.

 ### Requirements